By Charlotte Fantelli

-An easy step-by-step guide, part one: ‘From Concept to Funding’.
+How to start a business, an easy step-by-step guide; part one: ‘From Concept to Funding’.

 Part two can be found here: ‘How to start a business: Launching and Your First Year‘